Frequently Asked Questions

 - Virtual platform

 All live sessions between 6 and 11 December will take place in Central European Time (CET, GMT +1).
-Check this interactive time zone map to see the corresponding times in your area.
+Check this interactive time zone map to see the corresponding time difference in your area.
+The live sessions are scheduled at the following times:

 All IDF Congress Virtual 2021 sessions will be in English.